Board member role profile

 Operational performance

-To scrutinise and review operational performance against agreed targets and budgets, ensuring ITI is managed efficiently and effectively.
+To monitor and assess operational performance against agreed targets and budgets, ensuring ITI is managed efficiently and effectively.

-To take account of stakeholder and member feedback and benchmark ITI's performance against comparable organisations in order to drive continuous improvement.
+To consider stakeholder and member feedback and learn from comparable organisations to support continuous improvement.

 Personal qualities